Sewing with Jersey Knit Fabrics – Before you Start

 Sewing with Jersey Knit Fabrics – Patterns

-Kwik Sew patterns are ideal for sewing with jersey knit fabric and stretch fabric.
+Kwik Sew patterns have always been ideal for sewing with jersey knit fabric and stretch fabric but we are finding that we are using more Burda patterns these days.

 Sewing with Jersey Knit Fabrics – Cutting out